AdobeDocs/experience-manager-65.en/help/forms/using/transaction-reports-billable-apis.md

 * **Forms Submitted:** When data is submitted from any type of form created with AEM Forms and the data is submitted to any data storage repository or database is considered form submission.
 For example, submitting an adaptive form, HTML5 Form, PDF Forms, and form set are accounted as forms submitted.
 Each form in a form set is considered a submission.
 For example, if a form set has 5 forms, when the form set is submitted, transaction reporting service counts it as 5 submissions.

-* **Documents Rendered:** Generating a document by combining a template and data, digitally signing or certifying a document, using a billable document services APIs for document services, or converting a document from one format to another are accounted as documents rendered.
+* **Documents Rendered:** Generating a document by combining a template and data, digitally signing or certifying a document, using a billable document services API for document services, or converting a document from one format to another are accounted as documents rendered.

 >[!NOTE]
 >